zalando/nakadi/README.md

 If you need more that one client for your subscription to distribute the load - you can start reading the subscription with multiple clients and Nakadi will balance the load among your clients.
 The balancing units are partitions, so the number of clients of your subscription can't be higher than the total number of all partitions of the event-types of your subscription.

-So if you wave a subscription that is subscribed
+_E.g. if you have a subscription for two event-types A and B having 2 and 4 partitions accordingly then if you start reading events by a single client - you will get events from all 6 partitions by this client.
+If you connect by a second client - 3 partitions will be transferred from first client to a second client and each client will be getting data from 3 partitions.
+So the maximum possible number of clients for this subscription is 6 (in that case each one will read from one subscription)_

 ### Creating subscriptions
 The subscription can be created by posting to `/subscriptions`resourse.